 Accept it and save up.
 If the company is steadfast in only providing the standard 90-day PTE window—but you still want to work for them — then plan accordingly.
 It would be prudent to save up and set aside funds each month for when you want to exercise.
 This could also allow you to exercise as your options vest—instead of waiting till the end.
 And of course, you should also push for a higher base salary to compensate for the shorter PTE window.

 Take a better offer.
 Not all startups adhere to the standard 90-day PTE window.
 Companies like Pinterest, Coinbase, and Mixpanel have decided to extend their PTE periods to over five years to attract talent.
 (In case you’re curious, we here at Vested offer all our employees 10 years.)
 If a prospective employer is stubborn, it might be wise to look elsewhere.
 Always remember to take PTE windows into consideration when comparing job offers.

 Work with a funding provider (like Vested).
 What if you could get all the money you need to exercise your stock options, including your tax bills?
 And what if you don’t even need to pay that money back—just send us a portion of the shares you exercise?
-You can retain most of your upside without taking on any risk or spending any cash.
+You can retain most of your upside without any out-of-pocket costs.